raiden-network/raiden/docs/api_walkthrough.rst

         "token_network_address": "0xC4F8393fb7971E8B299bC1b302F85BfFB3a1275a"
     }

 The token is now registered.
 However, since the token was just registered, there are no other Raiden nodes connected to the token network.
 This means that there are no nodes to connect to.
 Due to this the token network for this specific token needs to be bootstrapped.
-If the address of some other Raiden node that holds some of the tokens is known or it's simply desired to transfer some tokens to another Raiden node in a one-way-channel, it can be done by opening a channel with this node.
+If the address of some other Raiden node that holds some of the tokens is known or it's simply desired to pay some tokens to another Raiden node in a one-way-channel, it can be done by opening a channel with this node.
 The way to open a channel with another Raiden node is the same whether the partner already holds some tokens or not.

 .. _opening-a-channel: